TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 ### Machines Without Passwordless SSH

-In case the machines in your cluster do not share a common path as well as cannot be accessed by [passwordless SSH](../reference/misc/passwordless_ssh.md), then you can use the following instructions to deploy SnappyData:
+In case the machines in your cluster do not share a common path as well as cannot be accessed by [passwordless SSH](../reference/misc/passwordless_ssh.md), then you can use the following instructions to deploy TIBCO ComputeDB:

 **To set up the cluster for machines without passwordless SSH:**